Difference Between Civil Services and Public Services

 In Civil Services, people used to get paid for their work with a handsome amount.
 Civil Servants have greater decision-making power.
 It is also said that all civil servants are called public servants, while not all are called civil servants.

-In Public Services, people are not generally paid for their work.
+In Public Services, people are not paid for their work.
 Also, their work is said to be informal and voluntarily done by them.
 They do not require high-quality qualifications to be a Public Servant.

 The individuals working as Public servants do not have any authority in decision-making but have to follow special orders.